monarch-initiative/SvAnna/docs/quickstart.rst

 (*VWF*) gene (`Othman et al., 2010 <https://pubmed.ncbi.nlm.nih.gov/20696945>`_).
 The variant receives the highest :math:`PSV` score of 47.26, and it is ranked first.

-SvAnna stores prioritization results in *HTML*, *CSV*, and *VCF* output formats next to the input VCF file.
+SvAnna stores prioritization results in *HTML*, *CSV*, and *VCF* output formats in the current working directory.